TEXAS — If you live in Texas and have a smartphone, you may have been awoken to the sound of an emergency alert early Friday morning.

 What You Need To Know

-• The alert named Seth Altman, 33, as the wanted suspect and listed a description of him saying he is 6 feet, 2 inches tall, a white male and was last seen wearing a blue T-shirt and blue jeans
+• The alert named Seth Altman, 33, as the suspect and said he is 6 feet, 2 inches tall, a white male and was last seen wearing a blue T-shirt and blue jeans

 • While the situation met all the Texas Department of Public Safety’s (DPS) criteria for issuing a blue alert, many Texans were not thrilled by the wake-up call.
-“Blue Alert” has even become a trending topic in the U.S. on X, formerly Twitter, with over 7,000 posts
+“Blue Alert” became a trending topic in the U.S. on X, formerly Twitter, with over 9,000 posts Friday morning

 At around 4:50 a.m., a “blue alert” was sent out across Texas for a suspect wanted for the shooting of an officer Thursday evening in Memphis, Texas, a small town in Hall County in the Texas Panhandle.
 The officer who was shot is Memphis Police Chief Rex Plant, and he is in stable condition, according to KVII-TV.

-Google Trends showed a huge spike in searches about blue alerts right after the alert was issued Friday morning.
+Google Trends showed a huge spike in searches about blue alerts right after the alert was issued.

 (Google Trends)